 It is possible to set notifications in the app for motion & movement also.
 So if you want to know when something moves in the camera’s view, you can get a notification to alert you.
 Similar to the Ring or arlo doorbell.

 Another notification feature is to say ‘Only alert me if there is motion or sound detected between these hours of the day’.
-It’s little touches like this that make the Cam Pan so flexible and feature-rich, again, for less than $40!
+It’s little touches like this that make the Cam Pan so flexible and feature-rich, again, for less than a dinner out!

 You can also customise the motion tracking and recording settings to record only if motion is detected in a certain area of the camera’s view.